npm/policies/disputes.md

 # Dispute Resolution

 This document describes the steps that you should take to resolve module name disputes with other npm publishers.
+It also describes special steps you should take about names you think infringe your trademarks.

 This document is a clarification of the acceptable behavior outlined in the [npm Code of Conduct](https://www.npmjs.com/policies/conduct), and